Shruti1kumari/Shruti1kumari/README.md

 - 👀 I’m interested in ...
 Coding
 - 🌱 I’m currently learning ...
 C++ , python and AI &ML
 - 💞️ I’m looking to collaborate on ... top companies
-- 📫 How to reach me ... at on good postion
+- 📫 How to reach me ... in a good company
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...